Car versus bicycle crash results in biker's death in Mount Pleasant Wednesday evening

-MOUNT PLEASANT — A cyclist died after a car vs. bicycle crash Wednesday night at the intersection of Fancher Road and Luanne Drive.
+MOUNT PLEASANT — A cyclist died after a car vs. bicycle crash Wednesday night at the intersection of Fancher Road (Highway H) and Luanne Drive.

 The 53-year-old Franksville man riding the bike was wearing a helmet, but suffered a serious head injury and died at the scene, according to a press release from Mount Pleasant Police.